RetroDECK/ES-DE/USERGUIDE-DEV.md

 Another issue on macOS 11 Big Sur (and possibly older OS versions) is that when connecting a Sony DualShock 4 controller either via Bluetooth or using a USB cable, two separate controller devices are registered in parallel.
 This is a bug in either macOS or the DualShock driver and it makes it seem as if ES-DE is registering double button presses when actually two separate controller devices are generating identical input.
 A workaround if using Bluetooth mode is to plug in the USB cable just after connecting the controller, wait a second or two and then remove the cable again.
 This will remove the cabled device, leaving only the Bluetooth device active.
 Another workaround is to enable the setting _Only accept input from first controller_ in the ES-DE input device settings.
 The reason why this bug may not be visible in some other games and applications is that ES-DE enables and auto-configures all connected controllers.
 The issue appears to be resolved in macOS Monterey.

 In macOS 12 Monterey there has been a quite serious OpenGL driver bug introduced by Apple which disables VSync, making the operating system always try to render as many frames as it can.
 This slows down ES-DE quite a lot and consumes lots of machine resources.
 The issue is discussed [here](https://github.com/libsdl-org/SDL/issues/4918).
-There is a temporary workaround available which can be enabled via the _macOS Monterey VSync bug workaround_ setting in the _Other settings_ menu.
+There is a temporary workaround available via the _macOS Monterey VSync bug workaround_ setting in the _Other settings_ menu (which is enabled by default).
 This will add a short 10 millisecond delay after each frame if the last frame was swapped in less than 3 milliseconds.
 It's not a proper fix but it should at least make ES-DE usable on Monterey until Apple releases a patch for the bug.

 ## Specific notes for Raspberry Pi